rydland/autolif/README.md

     * Cancel all running scripts.
 * __AutoFarm 1*∞__
   * _[Shift + F1]_
     * Automatically sows seeds or harvests crops on current and the next soil tiles in a straight walking pattern.
-Requires "Sow" as your left-click option in-game.
+Requires "Sow" as your left-click option on soil tiles & "Harvest" as your left-click option on crop tiles.
 ## WIP a/o 26/03/2019
 * AutoGather
   * AutoGather_FiberOnly